zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 3. If `ECHO` is in ON state, the comment is displayed on the command prompt.
 Otherwise, it is ignored.

-4. If you want `ECHO` to be ON and you don’t want to display the comment line, use an at sign `@` before `REM` command.
+4. If you want `ECHO` to be ON and you don't want to display the comment line, use an at sign `@` before `REM` command.

 5. If you have too many lines of Rem, it could slow down the code, because in the end each line of code in the batch file still needs to be executed.